wingchen/edge-os/README.md

 # Target Features

 - [x] SSH: ssh in from remote without port-forwarding
-- [ ] RDP: support rdp so that we will be able to remote desktop in
 - [x] Metrics: collect basic CPU/Memory/Disk/Tmp/Process metrics
-- [ ] Metrics: user defined metrics that can be sent to EdgeOS via file socket
+- [x] Metrics: user defined metrics that can be sent to EdgeOS via file socket
-- [ ] Manual Edge Software Update: provide a clean way for the daemon running on edge to update
+- [x] Manual Edge Software Update: provide a clean way for the daemon running on edge to update
+- [x] Metrics: collect the GPU tmp and usage data from NV Jetson SoCs
 - [ ] Security: to make sure that we control where packets can be sent and received
 - [ ] OTA: so that users will be able to deploy and update long running codes
 - [ ] OTA self: EdgeOS will be able to update itself